Trinity-11/FoenixIDE/README.md

 This project is derived from the Nu64 emulator built by Tom Wilson.
 Nu64 is owned by Tom Wilson.
 FoenixIDE is owned by the C256 team, led by Stefany Allaire.
+You need to use Microsoft Visual Studio 2019 to compile/build this project.

 The FoenixIDE emulates the WDC 65816 and 6502 processors.
 It is intended to be used as a software development tool and learning platform for assembly language and BASIC programming.
 The software will be relesed with an open source license and may be used for whatever purpose you want, including personal projects, education, and commercial use.